Create a data class

 A data class can include multiple rules, and the rules can be of different types.

-• Add a regular expression for column names rule to check the name of a column in the data source.
+• Add a Regular expression for column names rule to check the name of a column in the data source.

 Unlike the Column name filter, which makes the name a prerequisite to consider the data class, a rule based on name serves as a criteria to apply the data class.

-• Add a data type rule to check the data type of a column in the data source.
+• Add a Data type rule to check the data type of a column in the data source.

 Unlike the Column type filter, which makes the data type mandatory to consider the data class, a rule based on data type serves as a criteria to apply the data class.
-For an example, go to Example: Importing data classes, and starting the automatic classification for a table.
+For an example, go to Example | Importing data classes and starting automatic classification for a table.

-• Add a regular expression for data rule to validate a pattern, such as the format of email addresses.
+• Add a Regular expression for data rule to validate a pattern, such as the format of email addresses.

-• Add a list of values for data rule to check for specific, predefined options, such as T-shirt sizes.
+• Add a List of values for data rule to check for specific, predefined options, such as T-shirt sizes.

 Depending on your selection, extra fields appear.